dbissell6/DFIR/Blue_Book/Blue_Book.md

 # Internet History artifacts

 ## Zone Identifier
 When a file is downloaded from the internet, Windows assigns it a Zone Identifier (ZoneId).
 This could be helpful to see a files orgins or if a files name has changed.
-Can be found in the $J(USN).
+Can be found in the /mft/$J(USN).

 ### Using Powershell